Samerion/Fluid/readme.md

 I decided to write it because making one turns out to be faster and easier than trying to make raygui or imgui work in D.

-Glui has HiDPI support, which is necessary for it to work on Windows (Raylib's scissors mode is broken).
+**Notes:**

-**Note:** If HiDPI is on in the system, fonts will be blurry, unless you load them upscaled.
+* If HiDPI is on in the system, fonts will be blurry, unless you load them upscaled.
 Use Style.loadFont instead.
+* Glui currently defaults to use bindings for Raylib 3.7.0, if you're using Raylib 4.0 or newer, you should use the `raylib4` configuration.

 It implements a tree node structure, but doesn't provide an event loop and doesn't create a window, making it easier to integrate in other projects.